Key Takeaways

 Absolutely.
 If you're being offered a severance package, vacation payout is a negotiable term—and employers often include it simply to avoid the dispute.

 At Addison Law, we help Oklahoma workers understand their employment rights and pursue claims when employers fail to pay earned compensation.
-If you believe your employer owes you vacation pay, contact our attorneys to evaluate your options.
+If you believe your employer owes you vacation pay, contact us to evaluate your options.

 This article is for general information only and is not legal advice.